PriyeshDave/Intent-Matcher-Application/README.md

 ![image](https://user-images.githubusercontent.com/81012989/169656678-d27b878a-3133-473f-9919-f242bd8bb8e1.png)

 ## Introduction
-Developed a hybrid model to predict intent of two questions based on generating a context-rich text feature vector by combining single words and word sequences to form a multi-dimentional word embedding structure using **Word2Vec** model.
+Developed a hybrid model to predict intent of two questions based on generating a context-rich text feature vector by combining single words and word sequences to form a multi-dimensional word embedding structure using **Word2Vec** model.

 ## 🧭 Problem Statement:
 This is a binary classification problem where we are predicting if the given two questions have same intent or not: